 Lots of productivity training sessions or classes seem helpful at the time.
 But what’s important is what actually sticks with you and helps you be more productive.
-That’s why I was happy when Lindsay*, the executive assistant interviewed for last week’s productivity case study, shared that she keeps these three insights from my Empowered Productivity Training in the front of her mind every single day
+That’s why I was happy when Lindsay*, the executive assistant interviewed for our recent productivity case study, shared that she keeps these three insights from my Empowered Productivity Training in the front of her mind every single day.

 1. You Don’t Owe People an Instant Response

 “I think that is so huge in this day and age,” Lindsay says.
 Our inclination is to quickly react to every incoming communication.
 But you’ll actually be more productive if you stop doing this.
 If you’re constantly monitoring your email so you can send immediate responses, you never have a chance to do focused work.
 And if you stay tethered to email after office hours, your brain never gets a break.
 When that happens, the quality of your work suffers.